 Beginning March 4, 2019: Proposals may be submitted online here.

 June 21, 2019: All persons listed as presenters will be notified with the results of the proposal review process.
+Late proposals will be reviewed as they are submitted.

 Presentation titles should be concise and descriptive of the content of the session.
 They need not reflect the title of the conference.
 Proposals and abstracts will be reviewed by fellow Athena Network members with expertise in the track areas you choose and by members of the 2019 conference committee, using these criteria: